Ranchero-Software/NetNewsWire/Technotes/SubmoduleCheatSheet.md

 (It’s unlikely you’ll need to do that.
 Adding a submodule is done super-rarely, if ever, and it’s Brent’s call.)

-To update a submodule — to get the latest changes:
+To update all submodules to their latest commits:

-	git submodule init
-	git submodule update
+	git submodule foreach git pull origin master

-I think.
-Not sure about the above.